If you have a business, you certainly want to obtain more leads and increase your revenue, right?

-Since the company’s early days, he has been working with spreadsheets to keep track of their customer base, which is growing fast.
+Since the company’s early days, he has been working with spreadsheets to keep track of its customer base, which is growing fast.

-Thus, he realizes that the old method is no longer an efficient tool, and the members of his team are complaining about their difficulties in using spreadsheets.
+Thus, he realizes that an old method is no longer an efficient tool, and the members of his team are complaining about their difficulties in using spreadsheets.

 For this reason, he has been talking to the CEO about the possibility of acquiring a CRM system.